AdobeDocs/experience-manager-screens.en/help/user-guide/multizone-to-singlezone.md

    ![asset](assets/mz-to-sz3.png)

-1. Select **Edit** from the action bar so you can add content to this channel.
+1. Click **Edit** from the action bar so you can add content to this channel.
 Add a **Channel** component and an image asset that you want to switch to for this channel, as shown in the figure below:

    ![asset](assets/mz-to-sz4.png)